8 Criteria to Use When Choosing Plants for Your Garden

 When it comes to buying plants, the best place to begin is with a pencil and some drafting paper.
 It wouldn’t hurt to have a camera handy too.
 Before running off to you local garden center, draw a scale plan of your lot and where the home sits on the lot.
 Be sure to include its geographic orientation – which direction is north.
 Measure the entire perimeter of the house and transfer the measurements (to scale) to your drafting paper.
 Then, a coupe of measurements from the rear of the house to the rear property line and the same for one of the sides of the home will provide the information needed to place the home in the proper location on the lot in your drawing.

 Next, include all existing permanent structures and hardscape such as storage sheds, garages, carports, decks, patios, paths, swimming pool and/or spa, trees, shrubs and other existing landscaping.
 Transfer this information to your drawing.
 Photograph all sides of your home in all directions.
-Now, armed with all of this information, you can march down to your garden center to meet with a nursery professional that will be prepared to provide you with suggestions on what should be planted at various locations throughout your yard.
+Now, armed with all of this information, you can march down to your local backyard landscaping expert to meet with a nursery professional that will be prepared to provide you with suggestions on what should be planted at various locations throughout your yard.

 Keep in mind that while you may want a beautiful row of camellia plants along the front of your home, if it is south facing, it is the least desirable (too hot) for camellias.
 Thus, working as a team, the challenge that you and your garden professional have is to choose trees and plants that appeal to you yet meet the following eight criteria: